stschiff/rarecoal/README.md

     rarecoal view -m2 -i testData/5popSplit_combined.txt

-You can also use the `-N` option to to adjust the total number of called sites, which will affect the number of non-variant sites (the special pattern `0,0,0,0,0` in the case for five populations).
+You can also use the `-N` option to to adjust the total number of called sites, which will affect the number of non-variant sites (the special pattern `0,0,0,0,0` in the case for five populations) such that the total number of sites matches the number given.

 ### rarecoal maxl
 This command instructs rarecoal to perform a numerical optimization of the parameters of a model given the data.
 You first need to specify a model for your data, which is done by writing a template.
 As an example, consider the template in `testData/5popSimTemplateFixedPop.txt `: